kundajelab/chrombpnet/README.md

 # ChromBPNet: Deep learning models of base-resolution chromatin profiles
                 This repo is under construction.
-Please check back in a week
+Incomplete documentation has been flagged as TODO section.

 - This repo contains code for the chrombpnet paper Anusri Pampari*, Anna Shcherbina*, Anshul Kundaje. (*authors contributed equally to the work)
 - General queries/thoughts have been addressed in the discussion section below.